 An injector problem will cause the engine to shake whether you are parked or not.
 Faulty injectors rarely are an intermittent condition.
 They either work or they don’t.

 Fuel pumps, on the other hand, tend to be intermittent at first, until they ultimately fail completely.
-If your car stalls or start stuttering, try carefully hitting under the fuel tank with a rubber hammer.
-If the problem goes away, you probably need to replace fuel pump.
+If your car stalls or starts stuttering, try carefully hitting under the fuel tank with a rubber hammer.
+If the problem goes away, you probably need to replace the fuel pump.

 Defective spark plugs may prevent one or more of the cylinders from operating correctly.
-If your spark plugs are worn or dirty, they won’t be able to create a nice and powerful spark and will not ignite the air/fuel mix contained in the cylinders.
-Without that much-needed explosion, the crankshaft will not turn at the proper speed for the whole revolution and the engine will run erratically., transmitting vibrations to the whole car.
+If your spark plugs are worn or dirty, they won’t be able to create a nice and powerful spark.
+This means they will not ignite the air/fuel mix contained in the cylinders.
+Without that much-needed explosion, the crankshaft will not turn at the proper speed for the whole revolution.
+Also, the engine will run erratically, transmitting vibrations to the whole car.

 These problems are difficult to identify and also sometimes difficult to fix.
 Compression tests will be needed as well as an internal check-up using a small camera or the removal of the engine head will be required to perform a thorough inspection.
 If you don’t know what you are doing, leave this one to professionals.
 This one is not for beginners.